South Korea K-ETA

-K-ETA is a multiple-entry online visa that stays valid for two years from issuing and allows its holders to visit South Korea for short-term stays relating to leisure or business.
+K-ETA is a multiple-entry online visa that stays valid for three years from issuing and allows its holders to visit South Korea for short-term stays relating to leisure or business.
 The length of the maximum stay depends on the applicant's nationality and ranges between 30 and 90 days.

 The South Korean ETA was first introduced in May 2021 for a test period and is now an obligatory document to have starting from September 2021.

 The new system was introduced in South Korea to help pre-screen the incoming visitors and speed up the whole application process to make visiting this country much easier.
 K-ETA is available for eligible travelers entirely online after following a quick and intuitive 3-step application process from home.

 There is only one type of K-ETA available that serves for both leisure and business purposes, such as going on vacation, visiting one's friends and family, attending business conferences, meetings, seminars, and trade fairs.

 Eligible travelers should submit their K-ETA applications no later than 72 hours before the planned departure to South Korea to receive the approved travel authorization via email on time.